sfigg/commercialization-public/docset/manufacture/desktop/add-universal-apps-sxs.md

 Add apps to your images to support different customer needs.
 Some have different installation procedures:

 -  **Windows universal platform apps (UWP apps)**: These can be added or re-installed using tools described in this topic.
--  **Windows desktop applications**: We'll show you how to add those in [Lab 11: Add desktop applications and .exe-style drivers with siloed provisioning packages (SPPs)](add-desktop-apps-wth-spps-sxs.md).
+-  **Windows desktop applications**: We'll show you how to add those in [Lab 12: Add desktop applications and settings with siloed provisioning packages (SPPs)](add-desktop-apps-wth-spps-sxs.md).

 **Notes**